Planning Council Members

 - Pharmacy and Therapeutics - which reviews the Ryan White Formulary.

-- Nominating - recommends candidates for vacancies to the Planning Council as outlined in the open nominations operating procedures, and provides nominations for officers of the Planning Council.
+- Membership - recommends candidates for vacancies to the Planning Council as outlined in the open nominations operating procedures, and provides nominations for officers of the Planning Council.

 - Bylaws - reviews and updates the bylaws as necessary and at least annually.